taublast/ShadersCarousel/README.md

 An important new possibility is to port existing GLSL shaders into the modern SKSL, what was done in this case.
 Adapted GLSL shaders from https://github.com/gl-transitions/gl-transitions were used.

 [DrawnUI](https://github.com/taublast/DrawnUi.Maui) preview nuget allowed to use SkiaSharp intuitively.

+This app will not run with hardware-acceleration on iOS and Catalyst simulators as SkiaSharp is not currently supporting this.